 Videokeratoscopes, which measure corneal curvature and radius, have traditionally allowed Optometrists to determine which contact lens shape will most closely fit the surface of your eyes.
 While this method worked well to take general measurements of the eye, its technology is outdated by today’s sophisticated standards.

-Rather than documenting the contour of the cornea, the Eaglet Eye Surface Profiler determines the “sagittal height,” or depth of the area of the eye that the contact lens must cover.
+Rather than documenting the cornea’s contour, the Eaglet Eye Surface Profiler determines the “sagittal height,” or depth of the area of the eye that the contact lens must cover.
 This eye measurement for contacts gives a more complete picture of the shape of your eye.

 The Eaglet Eye Surface Profiler is useful for more than just treating Keratoconus.
-It can also help Optometrists discover the right contact lens for a variety of other conditions and even help to treat dry eyes.
+It can also help Optometrists discover the right contact lens for various other conditions and even help treat dry eyes.

-By measuring by sagittal height compensates for minuscule differences in corneal shape, the Eaglet Eye technology ensures an optimal flow of moisture and oxygen to the eyes, making sure that your contacts stay fresh and lubricated all day long.
+By measuring by sagittal height to compensate for minuscule differences in corneal shape, the Eaglet Eye technology ensures an optimal flow of moisture and oxygen to the eyes, ensuring that your contacts stay fresh and lubricated all day.

 One of the amazing benefits of the Eagle Eye Surface Profiler is the data that it creates from reading the surface of your eye can be sent directly to the scleral contact lens laboratories.
 In fact, Eaglet works closely with the top scleral lens laboratories to develop its software.

-The Eaglet’s software, which was upgraded to version 6.1 in 2022, has been upgraded to integrate with even more contact lens labs, giving you and your Keratoconus specialist a wider choice of scleral lenses to choose from to help treat your specific Keratoconus issues.
+The Eaglet’s software, upgraded to version 6.1 in 2022, now integrates with even more contact lens labs, giving you and your Keratoconus specialist a wider choice of scleral lenses to help treat your specific Keratoconus issues.

 As leading optometry experts across the country realize that the Eye Surface Profiler provides more accurate and meticulous measurements of their patients’ eyes, more and more are beginning to implement it in their practice.